 Administrative Use Permit (AUP)

-The initial application fee for an AUP is a $2,000 deposit to be used for cost of staff review time and materials.
-If the cost to process the permit exceeds this deposit, the applicant or owner must cover the cost.
+After submitting your application through the e-Permits Portal, staff will reach out to coordinate payment.
+The initial application deposit for an AUP is $2,000.
+If the cost to process the application exceeds this deposit, the applicant or owner must cover the cost.
 If the cost ends up being less than the deposit, the difference is refunded.